cgat-developers/ruffus/doc/faq.rst

 Q. Does *Ruffus* allow checkpointing: to distinguish interrupted and completed results?
 =========================================================================================================

+(Thanks to Bernie Pope for sorting this out.)

 A. When gmake is interrupted, it will delete the target file it is updating so that the target is remade from scratch when make is next run.